efrence/livehtml/README.md

 LiveHTML at the moment works only for nodejs.

-In LiveHTML every element is a function that render when is called.
-Therefore, in order to render self-closing tags like `<br/>` for which usually no arguments are passed to, you need to invoke it as `br()` in this case we prefer make use of LiveScript syntactic sugar and just do `br!`.
+In LiveHTML every element is a function that renders when is called.
+Therefore, in order to render self-closing tags like `<br/>` (for which usually no arguments are passed to) you need to invoke it as `br!` alias of `br()`.

 Another implication of the inner works of livehtml is that we can't just type text anywhere.
 When we need to write anything outside a holder tag we need to use the $$ helper (which is also a tag) but allow us to write anything anywhere.
 A common use of this is for example in a checkbox input, where we would do something like: